 • Frequent numbness of the limbs and impaired body mobility.

-Treatment for a painful condition depends on its severity.
-Many adults are prescribed a complex of preventive methods.
-In especially severe cases, it is shown not only drug therapy, but also surgical intervention.
+Treatment of the painful condition depends on its severity.
+Many adults are prescribed a range of preventive methods.
+In especially severe cases, it is indicated not only drug therapy, but also surgical intervention.

 Stages

 An open gap in the wall between the right and left atrium is a cardiovascular defect.
-The stages of pathology are distinguished by the degree of organ damage and the nature of the symptoms that arise in this case.
-V medical practice there is such a thing as MARS syndrome (small anomalies in the development of the heart), which includes this disorder.
-The group of pathologies includes disorders in the development of structures of external and internal structure heart muscle and adjacent vessels.
+The stages of the pathology are distinguished by the degree of organ damage and the nature of the resulting symptoms.
+IN medical practice There is such a thing as MARS syndrome (minor anomalies of cardiac development), which includes this disorder.
+The group of pathologies includes disorders of the development of external and internal structure cardiac muscle and adjacent vessels.

-Incomplete infection of the septum is included in the general classification of MARS syndrome:
+Incomplete fusion of the septum is included in the general classification of MARS syndrome:

 1. Location and shape.